 Cobalt facts

-Cobalt is a hard, lustrous, silver-grey metal that is used primarily as a cathode material in lithium ion and other types of batteries.
-It is also used in powerful magnets, cutting tools and high-strength alloys in the aeronautical, energy and defense sectors.
-Cobalt compounds have been used for centuries as a pigment for pottery, glass, paints and other media.
-Cobalt is also an important part of human nutrition as part of vitamin B12.
+Cobalt is a hard, lustrous, silver-grey metal that is used mainly as a cathode material in lithium ion and other types of batteries.
+It is also used in powerful magnets, cutting tools and high-strength alloys in the aerospace, energy and defense sectors.
+Cobalt compounds have been used since antiquity as a pigment for pottery, glass, paints and other media.
+Additionally, cobalt plays a crucial role in human nutrition as a component of vitamin B12.

 Key facts

-- In 2022, Canada produced more than 3,000 tonnes of cobalt with 40% from Ontario and the rest from Newfoundland and Labrador, Manitoba, and Quebec.
+- In 2023, Canada produced over 5,000 tonnes of cobalt, with 43% sourced from Newfoundland and Labrador and the remainder from Ontario, Manitoba, and Quebec.

-- All of Canada’s current cobalt production is as a secondary product of nickel mining.
+- Currently, most of Canada's cobalt production is a by-product of nickel mining.

 Learn more about cobalt